Fellowship can be gained by individuals internationally; institutions can gain accreditation through becoming a subscriber to Advance HE.

 Individuals who have successfully completed an Advance HE accredited course can apply for Fellowship by making a request to their programme leader where they studied to enter their details in the respective institution’s accredited provision section in the My Advance HE portal.

 All applications for Fellowships are appraised by experienced peer reviewers, chosen for their extensive knowledge and practice of review in teaching and learning.
 They include specialist educators and expert practitioners across disciplines.

-Applications for AFHEA and FHEA will be reviewed by two peer reviewers while applications to SFHEA and PFHEA will be reviewed by three peer reviewers.
+Applications for AFHEA, FHEA and SFHEA will be reviewed by two peer reviewers while applications for PFHEA will be reviewed by three peer reviewers.
 Successful applicants enjoy a host of benefits on gaining Fellowship, so we recommend that you consider the Guide to Fellowship and FAQs carefully before submitting your application.

 Please complete the form below to request an information pack, including FAQs and more information about applying for fellowship.